Libero logo

 Teams, tales and tips – a guide to the local game

-Germany’s financial centre straddling the Main river, the self-styled ‘Mainhattan’ of skyscrapers and banking headquarters, is a surprisingly busy football hub.
+Germany’s financial centre straddling the Main river, the self-styled ‘Mainhattan’ of skyscrapers and banking headquarters, is a surprisingly passionate football hub.

 In 2022, flagship club Eintracht won their first European trophy since 1980.
 Coming only three years after another memorable run in the same competition, the Europa League triumph marked the 22nd Euro trip since 2018 for a boisterous masse of fans who have followed the Eagles in serious numbers.
 Despite from the sporadic overspill into trouble, Eintracht’s faithful are best known for keeping the noise levels set to the max all game.

-This is not only at odds with an image of a sleek metropolis driven by finance, but also juxtaposed with the club’s plodding form in a Bundesliga monopolised by Bayern Munich.
+This is not only at odds with an image of a sleek metropolis driven by finance, but also juxtaposed with the club’s relatively modest form in the Bundesliga.
 Frankfurt save their best for Europe.

-In 2013, the Eagles had come straight back up from the Zweite, the same year that lesser-known city rivals FSV achieved a highest-ever fourth place, easily their best performance in modern times.
-The pair had met for the first time in 50 years, both fixtures played at Eintracht’s home ground, the Commerzbank-Arena, formerly Waldstadion.
+In 2013, the Eagles had come straight back up from the 2.
+Bundesliga, the same year that lesser-known city rivals FSV achieved a highest-ever fourth place, easily their best performance in modern times.
+The pair had met for the first time in 50 years, both fixtures played at Eintracht’s home ground, today the Deutsche Bank Park, formerly the Commerzbank-Arena, and traditionally known as the Waldstadion.
 Not surprisingly, Eintracht dominated both games.

 FSV have since slipped down to the Regionalliga Südwest after two straight relegations.